meratad/meratad/README.md

 <div align="center">

-Currently using freecodecamp, patika.dev and TryHackMe to learn Python and improve myself in cybersecurity and data.
+Currently using freecodecamp, patika.dev and TryHackMe to learn Python and improve myself in data.

 </div>